bolongcheng/LRCO/README.md

 The cost functions of the states are implemented in [`RObjFun.java`](../master/src/states/RObjFun.java), [`EBObjFun.java`](../master/src/states/EBObjFun.java), and [`FRObjFun.java`](../master/src/states/FRObjFun.java), respectively.

+## solvers

+[`Solver.java`](../master/src/solvers/Solver.java) is the abstract class for solving the backward dynamic program.
+The base classes need to implement `findNextStateExpectValue` which computes the expected value function of the next state, for a state and a given decision.
+In addition, base calsses also need to implement  `populateStates(float[][] terminalValueFunction)`, which creates the state space with the given terminal value function conditions.

+[`EBSolver.java`](../master/src/solvers/EBSolver.java) is the base class that solves the MDP for *energy basepoint* sub-problem using backward dynamic programming.

+[`FRSolver.java`](../master/src/solvers/FRSolver.java) is the base class that solves the MDP for the *frequency regulation* sub-problem using backward dynamic programming.

+## simulators
+[`Simulator.java`](../master/src/simulators/Simulator.java) is the abstract class for simulate the Markov decision process.
+[`EBSimulator.java`](../master/src/simulators/EBSimulator.java) simulates the *energy basepoint* MDP, which is in 5-minute increment for the horizon of 24 hours.
+[`FRSimulator.java`](../master/src/simulators/FRSimulator.java) simulates the *frequency regulation* MDP, which is in 4-second increment for the horizon of 5 minutes.

 ## users
+This includes the main files used to run the simulators and the solvers.

 ## utilities
 This package contains programs that mostly facilitate some of the mundane tasks such as input/output, setting parameters, manipulating discrete sets, and some linear algebra computation.